Roxanne Dunbar-Ortiz: Early life and education

-Married at 18, she and her husband moved to San Francisco three years later, where she has lived most of the years since, although the marriage ended.
-Her account of life up to leaving Oklahoma is recorded in Red Dirt: Growing Up Okie.
-She has a daughter, Michelle.
-She later married writer Simon J. Ortiz.
+Married at 18, Dunbar-Ortiz and her husband moved to San Francisco three years later, where she has lived most of the years since.
+This marriage later ended.
+She has a daughter.
+She later married writer Simon J. Ortiz (Acoma Pueblo).

 Dunbar-Ortiz graduated from San Francisco State College in 1963, majoring in history.
-She began graduate study in the Department of History at the University of California, Berkeley but transferred to the University of California, Los Angeles completing her doctorate in history in 1974.
+She began graduate study in the Department of History at the University of California, Berkeley but transferred to the University of California, Los Angeles completing her doctorate in history there in 1974.
 In addition to the doctorate, she completed the Diplôme of the International Law of Human Rights at the International Institute of Human Rights, Strasbourg, France in 1983 and an MFA in creative writing at Mills College in 1993.